 Recent Trump win on China trademark raises ethics questions

-" President Donald Trump is poised to receive something Tuesday that he has been trying to get from China for a decade: trademark rights to his own name.
-After suffering rejection after rejection in China's courts, he saw his prospects change dramatically after launching his presidential campaign.
+In this Feb.
+12, 2017, file photo, U.S. President Donald Trump walks on the South Lawn upon arrival at the White House in Washington from a trip to Florida.
+Trump is poised to receive something Tuesday that he had been trying to get from China for more than a decade: trademark rights to his own name.

 Add your comments below